SurbhiAgarwal1/Taxi-Trip-duration-analysis/Readme.md

 This project is not just a taxi trip duration predictor.

-It is a Intelligence and Decision Support System that combines:
+It is a Mobility Intelligence and Decision Support System that combines:

 ETA prediction